German bombing of Rotterdam: Prelude

 The strategic location of the Netherlands between the United Kingdom and Germany made it ideal for the basing of German air and naval forces to be used in attacks on the British Isles.
 The Netherlands had firmly opted for neutrality throughout the First World War and had planned to do the same during the Second World War.
 It had refused armaments from France and made the case that it wanted no association with either side.
-Armament production was slightly increased after the German invasion of Denmark in April 1940, but the Netherlands had only 35 modern wheeled armoured fighting vehicles, five tracked armoured fighting vehicles, 135 aircraft, and 280,000 soldiers, and Germany committed 159 tanks, 1,200 modern aircraft, and around 150,000 soldiers to the Dutch theatre alone.
+Armament production was slightly increased after the German invasion of Denmark and Norway in April 1940, but the Netherlands had only 35 modern wheeled armoured fighting vehicles, five tracked armoured fighting vehicles, 135 aircraft, and 280,000 soldiers, and Germany committed 159 tanks, 1,200 modern aircraft, and around 150,000 soldiers to the Dutch theatre alone.

 With a significant military advantage, the German leadership intended to expedite the conquest of the country by first taking control of key military and strategic targets, such as airfields, bridges, and roads, and then using them to gain control of the remainder of the country.
 The first German plans to invade the Netherlands were articulated on 9 October 1939, when Hitler ordered, "Preparations should be made for offensive action on the northern flank of the Western Front crossing the area of Luxembourg, Belgium, and the Netherlands."
 The attack was to be carried out as quickly and as forcefully as possible.
 Hitler ordered German intelligence officers to capture Dutch Army uniforms and to use them to gain detailed information on Dutch defensive preparations.

 The Wehrmacht launched its invasion of the Netherlands in the early hours of 10 May 1940.
 The attack started with the Luftwaffe crossing through Dutch airspace and giving the impression that Britain was the ultimate target.
 Instead, the aircraft turned around over the North Sea and returned to attack from the west and drop paratroopers at Valkenburg and Ockenburg Airfields, near the seat of government and Royal Palace in the Hague, starting the Battle for the Hague.
 Germany had planned to take control swiftly by using that strategy, but the assault on The Hague failed.
-However, bridges were taken at the Moerdijk, Dort and Rotterdam, which allowed armoured forces to enter the core region of "Fortress Holland" on 13 May.
+However, bridges were taken at Moerdijk, Dordrecht and Rotterdam, which allowed armoured forces to enter the core region of "Fortress Holland" on 13 May.